-- 7.15.3 The salts used in preparing the stock standards (Section 7.15.2) were taken to be diquat dibromide monohydrate and paraquat dichloride tetrahydrate.
-The drying procedure described in Section 7.15.2 will provide these hydration levels. - 7.16 Mobile Phase -- Make mobile phase by adding the following to 500 mL of deionized water: 13.5 mL of orthophosphoric acid; 10.3 mL of diethylamine; 3.0 g of 1-hexanesulfonic acid, sodium salt.
+- 7.15.1 Diquat dibromide and Paraquat dichloride. - 7.15.2 Stock diquat and paraquat solutions (1000 mg/L).
+Dry diquat and paraquat salts in an oven at 110°C for 3 hr.
+Cool in a desiccator.
+Repeat process to a constant weight.
+Weigh 0.1968 g of dried diquat salt and 0.1770 g of dried paraquat salt and place into a silanized glass or polypropylene 100-mL volumetric flask.
+Dissolve with approximately 50 mL of deionized water.
+Dilute to the mark with deionized water. - 7.15.3 The salts used in preparing the stock standards (Sect.
+7.15.2) were taken to be diquat dibromide monohydrate and paraquat dichloride tetrahydrate (4).
+The drying procedure described in Sect.
+7.15.2 will provide these hydration levels. - 7.16 MOBILE PHASE -- Make mobile phase by adding the following to 500 mL of deionized water: 13.5 mL of orthophosphoric acid; 10.3 mL of diethylamine; 3.0 g of 1-hexanesulfonic acid, sodium salt.
 Mix and dilute with deionized water to a final volume of 1 L.

-8.0 SAMPLE COLLECTION, PRESERVATION AND STORAGE
+8. SAMPLE COLLECTION, PRESERVATION AND STORAGE

 - 8.1 Grab samples must be collected in either amber PVC high density bottles or silanized amber glass bottles.
-Conventional sampling procedures should be followed.
+Conventional sampling procedures should be followed (5).
 Automatic sampling equipment must be free as possible of adsorption sites which might extract the sample. - 8.2 The samples must be iced or refrigerated at approximately 4°C from the time of collection until extraction.
 The analytes are light-sensitive, particularly diquat. - 8.3 Samples which are known or suspected to contain residual chlorine must be preserved with sodium thiosulfate (100 mg/L).
 Samples which are biologically active must be preserved by adding sulfuric acid to pH 2 to prevent adsorption of method analytes by the humectant material. - 8.4 Analyte stability over time may depend on the matrix tested.
-Analyte stability in representative drinking water matrices is listed in Table 3.
-All samples must be extracted within seven days of collection.
-Extracts must be analyzed within 21 days of extraction.
+All samples must be extracted within 7 days of collection.
+Extracts must be analyzed within 21 days of extraction (6).

-9.0 QUALITY CONTROL
+9. QUALITY CONTROL